doy/rbw/README.md

 to be used in a much simpler way, with the background agent taking care of maintaining the necessary state.

+## Maintenance

+I consider `rbw` to be essentially feature-complete for me at this point.
+While I still use it on a daily basis, and will continue to fix regressions as they occur, I am unlikely to spend time implementing new features on my own.
+If you would like to see new functionality in `rbw`, I am more than happy to review and merge pull requests implementing those features.

 ## Installation

 ### Arch Linux